ai gen

 Free fraction of E2, testosterone, and DHT vs plasma SHBG, computed from ff = 1/(1 + [SHBG]/Kd + A) using operative SHBG Kd values of ~5 nM (E2), ~1.6 nM (T), ~1 nM (DHT) and a fixed albumin term A of 24/18/15 respectively (the on-curve labels show these operative constants, not the larger structural Kd).
 Relative SHBG affinities (DHT>T>E2) are from the structural literature (see text above; C1); the absolute operative constants are representative values chosen to land near the known physiological free fractions (E2 ~2–3%, T ~2%, DHT ≤~1.5% at 50 nM SHBG), not measured points.C3 From SHBG‑free to the top of the plotted range (150 nM), free DHT falls to ~10% of its SHBG‑free value while free E2 falls only to ~45% — the higher‑affinity ligand is suppressed more by the same SHBG rise.
 The shaded band marks the typical adult SHBG range (~20–100 nM).
 Diagram constructed for this synthesis; affinity ordering verified against Avvakumov & Hammond 2010 and Hammond 2016.

-The clinical signature of this hepatic effect is its route dependence: the same molecule raises SHBG sharply by mouth and barely at all through skin, because only the oral route delivers the first‑pass portal concentration spike that saturates hepatic ER.
+The clinical signature of this hepatic effect is its route dependence: the same molecule raises SHBG sharply by mouth and barely at all through skin, because only the oral route delivers the first‑pass portal concentration spike that drives hepatic ER well into the upper-arm region of the SHBG induction curve.
 Ropponen et al. 2005 measured exactly this contrast in a within‑subject crossover, and it is the single cleanest demonstration that route, not systemic E2 level, sets the hepatic readout.

 SHBG change from baseline across the four treatment arms of Ropponen et al. 2005, a randomized double‑blind crossover in 40 postmenopausal women (with/without a history of intrahepatic cholestasis of pregnancy, ICP).
 Increasing oral E2 raised SHBG +67 to +171% in controls (the wider end of the bar = higher doses) and a blunted +42 to +121% in the ICP group, while transdermal E2 produced no significant SHBG change; adding medroxyprogesterone acetate (MPA) lowered SHBG 14–18% on either route.
 The oral/transdermal split is the route‑dependence signature: same hormone, opposite hepatic readout, because only the oral route delivers the first‑pass portal spike.
 Bars are the reported ranges (not per‑dose points; the paper's abstract does not break the range out by individual dose).C1 Source: Ropponen A et al. 2005, J Clin Endocrinol Metab 90(6):3431–3434, doi:10.1210/jc.2005-0352, JCEM abstract (see the Ropponen evidence card).
 Figure constructed for this synthesis from the abstract's reported percentages.